siondawson/milestone-project-4/readme.md

 * "As a band manager I want to be able to update any current concert listings to that I can keep the information up to date."
 * "As a band manager I want to be able to delete any concert listing so that I can remove concerts from the listings which have been cancelled."
 * "As a band manager I want to be able to point users to external sites within concert listings so that I can provide a link to a site where they are able to buy a ticket/ find out more information on our performances."

+Currently superuser must input date/time data in format: 'yyyy-mm-dd mm:hh'.
+Limitations in development time means that a datepicker will need to wait until the next release.
+Currently only superusers may add or edit concerts, this is likely only one person so this information can be passed to them.

 ## sendemail app